 Enjoy the photo-literary feast!

-Based between London and Tuscany, Federica is a photography critic, curator and editor.
+Based between London, Paris and Tuscany, Federica is a photography critic, curator, lecturer and editor.
 Currently working on her PhD in photo-textualities and photographic fictions at the University of Westminster, under the supervision of Professor and photo-artist David Bate, she explores the intersections between images and words through exhibitions and books.
-She has recently co-curated the 2017 edition of the Jaipur Photo Festival in India.
+She has recently co-curated the exhibition Invisible Stratum for the 2017 edition of Tokyo Photo Festival in Japan, and the 2017 edition of the Jaipur Photo Festival in India.
 Her past exhibitions include Feminine Masculine: On the Struggle and Fascination of Dealing with the Other Sex, for Photo50 at the London Art Fair (2016), P.H.
 Emerson: Presented by the Author, at Nottingham Castle Museum and Art Gallery, in partnership with the V&A and the Art Fund (2015-2016), Amateur Unconcern: A Photo-Literary Fantasia, as part of FORMAT Festival 2015, Tommaso Tanini’s H. said he loved us, at the Kunsthalle Budapest (2014) and Amore e Piombo [Love and Lead]: the Photography of Extremes in 1970s Italy, co-curated and co-edited with Roger Hargreaves for the Archive of Modern Conflict at the Brighton Photo Biennial and winner of the Kraszna Krausz 2015 Best Photography Book Award (2014).
-Her writings have appeared in Der Greif, Photoworks, FOAM, Objektiv, Unseen magazine, EXTRA, The British Journal of Photography, Krakow Photomonth,The Photographers’ Gallery Blog and MAPP Editions (MACK).
+Her writings have appeared in IMA, The Eyes, Der Greif, Photoworks, FOAM, Objektiv, Unseen magazine, EXTRA, The British Journal of Photography, Krakow Photomonth,The Photographers’ Gallery Blog and MAPP Editions (MACK).
 She holds an MA in Comparative Literature from the University College of London and a MSc in Book Publishing & Literature from the University of Milan.
-Candida is a writer who tries to subvert Federica.
+Candida is a fictional writer who tries to subvert Federica.

 Lisa Stein, managing editor & contributor

 Lisa is a London-based writer and researcher specialising in photography.
 A graduate of MA in Contemporary Art Theory from Goldsmiths, University of London, she continues to examine the relationship between thought and the photographic image, taking her point of departure in Georges Bataille’s writing on ‘nonknowledge’.
-Lisa currently works as editorial assistant at The Burlington Magazine, a monthly academic journal devoted to the fine and decorative arts.
+Lisa currently works in the editorial team of The Burlington Magazine, one of the world’s leading monthly publication devoted to the fine and decorative arts.
 She is German and meticulous.

 Sara Cuono, exhibitions & social media

 Sara holds a BA in Photographic Arts at the University of Westminster, London.
 She mainly works with analogue 35 mm and 120 mm cameras and uses photography as an excuse to explore her inquisitive curiosity.
 She co-edits the Instagram account of the Photocaptionist and she assists with the curation of our exhibitions.
-Recently she worked with our founding director on Feminine Masculine: On the Struggle and Fascination of Dealing with the Other Sex, as part of Photo 50 within the London Art Fair 2016.
+Recently she worked on London’s new photography festival pic.london and with our founding director on Feminine Masculine: On the Struggle and Fascination of Dealing with the Other Sex, as part of Photo 50 within the London Art Fair 2016.

 Roger Hargreaves, press photography editor-at-large